JamesMartin1998/lets-pick/README.md

 ![Image showing the add post page wireframe](/src/assets/create-post-wireframe.png)

 The 'Add Post' page aims to provide a simple form for users to create posts.
-The image preview was particularly important as it allows users to check their image before submitting the post; nd thus provide a better user experience.
+The image preview was particularly important as it allows users to check their image before submitting the post; and thus provide a better user experience.

 ### Edit Post Page